chess-equality/devkit/kit/docs/README.md

 - `workspace`: path to mount at `/workspace`.
 Relative paths resolve from the overlay directory and are cleaned to an absolute path before compose runs (`WORKSPACE_DIR`).
 - `env`: key/value pairs exported on the host unless already set, useful for defaults like `AWS_PROFILE` or feature flags shared across commands.
+- `env_files`: list of dotenv-style files (relative to the overlay directory) whose contents are exported unless the keys already exist in the host environment.
 - `service`: default compose service for CLI commands (`dev-agent` fallback).
 - `hooks.warm` / `hooks.maintain`: optional commands executed inside the container (`devkit warm|maintain`).
 - `defaults.*`: overlay-specific defaults for agent counts and worktree automation (see `overlays/dev-all/devkit.yaml`).

+## Host configuration

+Developers can maintain per-host defaults outside the repo via `~/.config/devkit/config.yaml` (override with `DEVKIT_CONFIG`).
+Supported fields:

+- `overlay_paths`: additional directories the CLI searches (in order) when resolving overlays.
+Relative entries resolve from the config file directory (fallback to the repo root).
+- `env`: environment variables exported before commands run (skipped when already set in the host shell).
+- `cli.download_url`: URL to a prebuilt `devctl` binary.
+The wrapper scripts fall back to downloading this when `make` is unavailable.

 Further reading
 - Mixed overlays + frontend notes: overlay-front-end-notes.md